 As the cheapest option on the menu, black coffee will satisfy you, your wallet and your date’s wallet.

 I don’t know what it is about black coffee that makes people bat an eye in your direction, but I encourage you to take advantage of it.
-One minute you’re feeling sorry for yourself drinking a 500 calorie Frappuccino, next you’re ordering a black coffee and the guy behind you is already on one knee.
-I’m not crying, you’re crying.
+One minute you’re feeling sorry for yourself as you drink a 500-calorie Frappuccino, but the next thing you know, you order a black coffee and the guy behind you is already on one knee.

 Black coffee is in its purist form.
-Learning to drink it takes time, but over time, I know my taste buds will adjust and my palette will develop.
-It’s healthier, classier and simpler and who doesn’t want a healthier, simpler life?
+It’s healthier, classier and simpler.
+Who doesn’t want a healthier, simpler life?
 Challenge accepted!